 Those found in violation and issued a citation have the ability to request an appeal for the citation within 21 days of the issuance of the violation.
-Appeals are reviewed monthly by a panel of one student, one academic representative and one staff member.
 All appeals are submitted electronically.

 If you wish to appeal, you are required to pay the fine prior to appealing the citation.
 Should the citation be dismissed, a refund will be processed.
 Any appeals submitted prior to payment will be denied.